Language

 What is a reorder point?

-A reorder point is the minimum inventory level that triggers a new purchase order.
-When your stock drops to this level, it's time to order more to avoid running out before the new shipment arrives.
+A reorder point (ROP) is the inventory level that triggers a new purchase order.
+When your stock drops to this number, it is time to order more so the replenishment arrives before you run out and risk a stockout.

 When should I use Advanced mode?